Back to Main Class Website

 - See this video about the syllabus

 - Reading: Chapter 1.0 Introduction in the textbook (link on main class website).

 - Do you know how you learn?
 Most people think they do, but their beliefs don’t match study’s results!
 Please see for yourself by taking this short quiz on NPR.

 - View “Four Concepts” video, 4 kinds of physics questions

 - Please have a look at Home Work #1 (HW), posted on main class website, due next week Monday.

-- Help me determine office hours by filling out the doodle poll of when you think you will want to come to my office.
+- Help me determine office hours by selecting your preferences here, of when you think you will want to come to my office.
 Please ignore it if you don’t think you’ll visit office hours.

 We will introduce ourselves.
 Be prepared to provide your name, major, something you’re passionate about, and something about you and physics.